Equations of tropical varieties: -schemes and semiring schemes

 Using the fact that $\Fun$-Mod and $S$-Mod (for $S$ a semiring) are cocomplete, all fiber products exist in the categories of $\Fun$-schemes and $S$-schemes and they are constructed in the usual way.
 In particular, if $T$ is an $S$-algebra and $X$ is an $S$-scheme, then $X_T \defeq \spec T \times_{\spec S} X$ exists and by Proposition \ref{prop:over-cat-equiv} it can be regarded as a $T$-scheme.
 Thus $\spec T \times_{\spec S} -$ defines a base change functor from $S$-schemes to $T$-schemes, and this is the right adjoint of the forgetful functor (defined using Proposition \ref{prop:over-cat-equiv}) that regards a $T$-scheme as an $S$-scheme.

-For $R$ a ring or semiring, the scalar extension functor $- \otimes R$ sends localizations of integral $\Fun$-algebras to localizations of $R$-algebras, so it globalizes to give a base change functor from integral $\Fun$-schemes to $R$-schemes.
-(One can extend to all $\Fun$-schemes by Corollay 2.22 and Propositions 3.4 and 3.6 of \cite{Toen-Vaquie}.)
+For $R$ a ring or semiring, the scalar extension functor $- \otimes R$ clearly sends localizations of $\Fun$-algebras to localizations of $R$-algebras, so it globalizes to give a base change functor from $\Fun$-schemes to $R$-schemes.
 Given an $\Fun$-scheme $X$, we write $X_R$ for the base change of $X$ to $R$-schemes.
 This base change functor is right adjoint to the forgetful functor from $R$-schemes to $\Fun$-schemes that globalizes the corresponding forgetful functor from $R$-Mod to $\Fun$-Mod.
-Given an $\Fun$-scheme $X$, by a slight abuse of notation, we will write $X(R)$ for the set of $R$-points of $X_R$.
+Given an $\Fun$-scheme $X$, the set of $R$-points of $X$ and of $X_R$ coincide and we denote this set by $X(R)$.